 - Unemployment Claims: Expectations were for 215,000 claims and the report came in at 217,000 claims.

-- Consumer Credit (July): Last months reading came in at 14.60 and the market expectations for this month are for a reading of 16.10.
-We’re not expecting a significant impact to current mortgage rates no matter what is reported however if consumer credit declines for a second month in a row it’s something we should start paying attention to.
-Credit is a main driver for consumers; declining credit would be a negative for consumer spending.
+- Consumer Credit (July): Last month’s reading came in at 14.60 and the market expectations for this month are for a reading of 16.10.
+We’re not expecting a significant impact on current mortgage rates no matter what is reported however if consumer credit declined for the second month in a row it’s something we should start paying attention to.
+Credit is the main driver for consumers; declining credit would be a negative for consumer spending.

-- Core Producer Prices: Expectations were for reading of 2.2% (year/year) after last months reading of 2.1%.
-However the reading came in higher than expected; 2.3%.
-Producer Prices for August increased 0.1% (more than expected) and monthly Core Producer Prices also came in higher than expected (0.3% increase).
+- Core Producer Prices: Expectations were for a reading of 2.2% (year/year) after last month’s reading of 2.1%.
+However, the reading came in higher than expected; 2.3%.
+Producer Prices for August increased by 0.1% (more than expected) and monthly Core Producer Prices also came in higher than expected (0.3% increase).
 Post report bond yields moved higher and Mortgage Backed Securities sold off.